 Birth photography is for anybody who wants their birth experience photographed in a professional and artistic way.
-Birth photography is inclusive of all people, families, and types of birth.
-It’s available for vaginal, c-section, hospital, home and every other type of birth.
-Lots of families book birth photography for surrogacy and adoption stories.
+It is inclusive of all people, families, and types of birth.
+Whether you are planning a vaginal, c-section, hospital, home or anything else, birth photography is inclusive of all types of birth.
+Lots of families book birth photography for surrogacy and adoption stories too.

 At your 38 week mark, I will begin my ‘on-call’ time for you.
 This means that I stay close to town and am ready to arrive at your birth as soon as possible.
 For me, ‘being ready’ means being able to arrive as quickly as possible, in a state of well-being, with the appropriate energy for your space.

-We will keep in touch while you are in early labour, then I will arrive to start photographing once you are in active labour.
+We will keep in touch while you are in early labour, then I will arrive to start photographing once contractions become consistent and close together.

 Included with your booking is having me on call 24/7.
 This means that I am ready to arrive at your birth as soon as possible, even if it’s the middle of the night.